 Numerous polls show that 80% of Americans support our goals, so don't get too worried about how to ask for support - chances are that folks are on your side!
 But if you want something to start with, this is what we've found works well:

 "Hi my name is _____.
 I'm a volunteer collecting signatures in support of Move to Amend, the national campaign to amend the US Constitution to say that a corporation is not a person and get money out of politics.
 This is our organizing petition.
-We already have over 400,000 signatures and our goal is to collect 500,000 before the end of the year.
+We already more than 490,000 signatures and our goal is to collect 500,000 before the end of the year.
 Will you sign?" [offer them the clipboard and pen at this point - they're more likely to sign if they take the petition from you]

 If they need a little more information it can help to add: "We use this petition to let your state and federal legislators know how many people support our goal to amend the Constitution to end corporate personhood and get big money out of politics and to grow our movement.
 Will you sign to show your support?"